-The Townsville Chamber is an a-political member-based organisation working to continually improve business conditions in Townsville.
+The Townsville Chamber is an a-political member-based organization working to continually improve business conditions in Townsville.

 Fully funded by its members only – we receive no public funding – the Chamber is the independent voice of local businesses.
 The Chamber offers opportunities to grow your network; promotional platforms to help with your marketing; and connections to the Townsville business community.